OFDataCommittee/drlfoam/README.md

 ## Running a training

-Currently, there is only one example for assembling a DRL training with drlFoam using the *rotatingCylinder* test case.
+Currently, there are two examples of assembling a DRL training with drlFoam:
+1. the *rotatingCylinder2D* test case
+2. the *rotatingPinball2D* test case

 To perform the training locally, execute the following steps:
 ```
 # from the top-level of this repository